#1 Best Guide: Caroling In The Philippines

 Caroling In The Philippines

 The tradition of caroling has long, rich roots in the Philippines, dating back centuries to the Spanish colonial era.
 Around the 16th century, Catholic missionaries sailed with explorers across the seas to introduce their religion and customs to the archipelago.
-Christmas festivities quickly blended with indigenous rituals already celebrated in December, honoring ancestors and harvests.
+Philippine Christmas festivities quickly blended with indigenous rituals already celebrated in December, honoring ancestors and harvests.

 One major import was the traditional Spanish carol or villancico – joyful, uptempo songs with lyrics telling the Nativity story.
 Guitars brought by the friars gave locals new instruments to start strumming out holiday tunes.
 Makeshift tambourines soon added percussive flair featuring native materials like bamboo.